-When telling a fairy tale, never forget to use your natural assets to bring the story to life.
+When telling a fairy tale, like any story, the storytelling experience is key.
 Remember to use your voice and body to recreate the mystical atmosphere of the fairy tale.
-Try playing with volume and pace by pausing and whispering something that is important to gain the children’s attention.
-Then, suddenly increase the volume of your voice to alert children to approaching danger or to represent a powerful, dangerous or intimidating character that the children should take notice of.
-Use different voices for different characters: try finding a princess voice and a witch/dragon voice to represent the protagonist and antagonist in the story and then reverting back to your normal voice for the narrator or less important characters.
-Remember to be realistic and bear in mind that it is difficult to produce more than three different voices at a time and still be able to concentrate on the story in order to tell it naturally and fluently.
-Also avoid the temptation to overdo your scary voice as this can easily frighten and intimidate very young and young learners.
+Try playing with volume and pace by pausing and whispering something to gain the children’s attention.
+Use volume to alert them to approaching danger or to represent a powerful, dangerous or intimidating character that the children should take notice of.
+Different voices can be used for different characters: try finding a princess voice and a scary voice to represent the protagonist and antagonist in the story and then revert to your normal voice for the narrator or secondary characters.
+Remember to be realistic – bear in mind that it is difficult to produce more than three different voices at a time and concentrate on the story to tell it naturally and fluently.

-Remember to leave “free space” (a few seconds or lines) between gestures where the children can simply listen to the story in order to avoid confusion and classroom management problems.
+Remember to leave ‘free space’ (a few seconds or lines) between gestures where the children can simply listen to the story to avoid confusion and classroom management problems.

-We will now move on to present suggestions of possible questions/discussion topics and post reading activities that can be used to develop children’s emotional intelligence, creativity and critical thinking skills for some of the most popular fairy tales that we all know and love.
-According to Daniel Goleman Emotional Intelligence (EI) is the ability to identify, assess and control one’s emotions as well as to understand and manage the emotions of others.
+Post-reading activities are a great way to continue to engage children after the story and can be used to develop children’s emotional intelligence, creativity and critical thinking skills.
+According to Psychologist Daniel Goleman, who specialises in emotional intelligence, emotional intelligence (EI) is the ability to identify, assess and control one’s emotions as well as to understand and manage the emotions of others.
 (1998).
-Goleman defends that EI or emotional competencies are not an innate talent but rather a learned capacity that must consciously be worked on and developed.
-This being the case it is important that we develop the following sub skills with our children: self-awareness, self-regulation, social skills, Empathy and motivation.
+Goleman defends that EI or emotional competencies are not innate talents but rather a learned capacity that must consciously be worked on and developed.
+This being the case we must develop the following sub-skills with our children: self-awareness, self-regulation, social skills, empathy and motivation.